department-of-veterans-affairs/vagov-content/pages/life-insurance/totally-disabled-or-terminally-ill.md

 -	You have SGLI, Family SGLI, or VGLI life insurance, **and**
 -	You or your covered spouse has a written statement from a doctor saying you have (or your spouse has) 9 months or less to live

+**Note:** Only the insured Servicemember or Veteran may apply for accelerated benefits.
+No one may apply on their behalf.
+In the case of a terminally ill spouse, only the insured may apply.
 <br>

 ##### Who’s covered?